fapomar/heathrow-pollution-study/README.md

 The study protocol has gaps, but serves as guidance for the initial exploration of what is possible using readily available open data.

-### Study objective
+### Study Objective
 Quantify the correlation between aircraft landing activity and pollution at existing ground-level Air Quality Monitors (AQMs).

-### Research question
+### Research Question
 To what extent do ground-level AQMs near Heathrow flight path detect pollution attributable to aircraft landings?

 ### Hypothesis
-We hypothesise that periods of high aircraft landing traffic are significantly correlated with elevated ground-level concentrations of NOx, PM2.5, and PM10, controlling for road traffic pollution and meteorological factors.
+We hypothesise that periods of high aircraft landing traffic are significantly correlated with elevated ground-level concentrations of PM2.5 and PM10, controlling for road traffic pollution and meteorological factors.

-### Terminology
-- AQM: air quality monitors are devices at ground level that measure pollutants
-- Landing path: is the pre-determined path aircraft must follow in the sky as they approach the airport to touchdown

 ## Variables